hyprwm/hyprland-wiki/content/Configuring/Layouts/Scrolling-Layout.md

 ## Layout Handled Fullscreen - Scrolling

-Scrolling as an optional layout handled FS behaviour that uses Scrolling's own Layout Fullscreen Handler.
+Scrolling has an optional layout handled FS behaviour that uses Scrolling's own Layout Fullscreen Handler.

 You can use it by using `layout_aware = true` (or not specifying `layout_aware` option at all) in your fullscreen dispatches when on a scrolling layout workspace.